caltechlibrary/eprinttools/ep3harvester.1.md

 -repo string
 : Harvest a specific repository id defined in configuration

+-simple
+: Crosswalk the harvested eprint record to the simplified record model

 -sql-schema
 : display SQL schema for installing MySQL jsonstore DB